yitzuliu/DissertationDemo/VLM_Enhancement_Guide.md

 - Compare performance on your specific use cases
 - Measure real-world performance differences

-#### Phase 3: Multi-Model Integration
+#### Phase 3: Optimized Model Switching
-- Implement model switching in your backend
+- Implement efficient model switching in your backend
-- Create specialized models for different scenarios
+- Create optimized configurations for different scenarios
-- Build model ensemble capabilities
+- Build fast model transition capabilities (one active at a time)

 ### Integration with Your Architecture